-To send flowers in memory of Juanita Robinson (Newman), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Juanita Robinson (Newman), please visit our Heartfelt Sympathies Store.

 She was born in Cleveland, TN on April 10, 1924 to the late Raleigh D. and Carrie B. Newman.
 She was also preceded in death by her husband of 49 years, Fred A. Robinson, her brother, Raleigh D. Newman, Jr., and her grandson, Colby MacKaye Robinson.
 She is survived by her son and two daughters: Dr. Don and Dawn Robinson of Cleveland, Susan and Joe Wilson of Athens, Carrie Robinson and David Franz of Chattanooga, and her "love-like-a-daughter", Debbie Martin of Etowah.
 Her grandchildren, who knew her as "Mama Nita", are Mandy and Jake Kilpatrick, J.B.
 Robinson, Chris and Jennifer Robinson, Carrie Frame Hughes and Jamie Hughes, and Matt and Addie Ann Tanzi.
 She is survived by 9 great-grandchildren.